 Your TSI status will affect the classes that you can take, so there is a possibility that it will also affect your ability to be in a specific learning community.
 We strongly recommend that, if you are not TSI Exempt, you complete the TSI no later than June 1 so that we can help you select the best learning community option for you.

-Can I just take one or two classes and still be in the cohort?
+- Can I just take one or two classes and still be in the learning community?

-I'm in Military Science.
-Can I be in Criminal Justice FLC?
+- I'm in Military Science.
+Can I be in Criminal Justice LLC?

 As long as you a Criminal Justice major, this learning community is open to you.

-I'm in the music/dance/theater program, but I want to be in a cohort.
+- I'm a visual or performing arts major, but I want to be in a learning community.
 Will that work?

-What if I get in the cohort and change my major next semester?
-Can I get out of the cohort next semester?
+- What if I get in a learning community and change my major next semester?
+Can I get out of the learning community next semester?

-If you aren't sure about your major or think you might switch, it's better for you to be in one of the General Interest learning communities.
+If you aren't sure about your major or think you might switch, it's better for you to be a learning community that is not designed for specific majors.
 This way, even if you do change your major, the cohort schedule will still have classes that you need to take.

 No, you must take the learning community section of the learning community courses.
-You can get this information by reviewing our website or calling our office.
+You can get this information by reviewing our website.

-Unless you have a situation that you've discussed with the staff in the Office of the First-Year Experience, you have a week from the day you were advised to register for the learning community classes.
-After a week, your application will be removed from the list.
+Unless you have a situation that you've discussed with the staff in the Office of the First-Year Experience, you have two weeks from the day that you are advised to register for the learning community classes.
+After two weeks, your application will be placed on a waiting list.